FoNDUE-HTR/Documentation/CLUSTERS.md

 - `-d cuda` is required to use the GPU
 - `PATH/TO/*xml` is the path to the folder with all the xml files and the images.

+A (very simple) tutorial for Kraken can be found [here](https://github.com/FoNDUE-HTR/Documentation/blob/master/KRAKEN.md).

 To train a model for segmentation, the command is:

 ```bash